SD › Italy › Florence › Airport Rental Cars

 Getting Around Florence

-There are five ways to get around in Florence:
+There are five ways to get around in Florence

-- Busing is an easy way to get to and from the further flung parts of the city, like Piazzale Michelangelo and San Niccolo, though buses are not allowed in City Center/Duomo area at all and have limited access within the ZTL.
+- Bus is an easy way to get to and from the further-flung parts of Florence, like Piazzale Michelangelo and San Niccolo, though buses are not allowed in City Center/Duomo area at all and have limited access within the ZTL.
 From the SMN train station, several bus routes serve nearby Tuscan cities, such as Fiesole and Siena.
 To take the bus, you’ll need to plan ahead.
-Bus tickets are sold at tobacco shops here, labelled “tabacchi” and with ATAF stickers in the windows.
+Bus tickets are sold at tobacco shops here, labeled “tabacchi” and with ATAF stickers in the windows.
 A standard ticket costs €1,20, with multi-ride passes available at an additional rate.
 You may also buy a ticket from the driver for €2 (no change given), but they often run out of tickets to sell.
 Board from the front or rear door; the middle door is the exit.
 Once you board, validate your ticket in the machine, which is usually near the front of the bus.
 The ticket is valid for 90 minutes after the time stamp for unlimited transfers.
 Stamp your ticket when you board the first bus, and stamp the opposite end on the final bus.
 Officers regularly board the bus to check passenger tickets for validation, so do not skip this step, or you may face a hefty fine.

 - Driving is doable in Florence, no matter what you’ve heard.
-The rest of this article will walk you through driving options, the rules of the road, and the most common roadsigns – so you’ll know what to expect before you go.
+The rest of this article will walk you through driving options, the rules of the road, and the most common road signs – so you’ll know what to expect before you go.

 Driving in Florence